 On this page, I collect some questions regarding the Sony RX100 M4.
 For the convenience of the readers, some questions may be redundant with items listed on my other Sony RX100 M4 pages.

 There is no easy answer to this question, particularly, since I do not know other people's needs and preferences.
 Nevertheless, I prepared a page (Configuration), on which the configuration of the camera is briefly described using a tabular overview.
-I also make a few proposals for configuring the camera that suit my needs (AE/AF lock, manual focusing).
+I also make a few proposals for configuring the camera that suit my needs (AE/AF lock, manual focusing, flexible AF field).

 The Sony RX100 M4 offers three registers in which you can store sets or groups of camera settings (no configuration settings, though).
 The Memory Recall mode allows you to access these settings and thus, set the camera, according to your current needs, to a specific shooting mode, such as macro, indoor shooting, or manual focus.
 This feature saves you from having to do all the settings work over and over.
 Of course, you have to think about which sets of settings you really need and what the specific values for the respective options should be.
 This requires some head work and is probably the reason why most people do not use this great feature.
 Regrettably, the sets are only numbered and cannot be given "speaking" names.

-On page Custom Settings (in preparation), I describe how you can recall the sets or groups of custom settings and how you can create and store the sets.
+On page Custom Settings, I describe how you can recall the sets or groups of custom settings and how you can create and store the sets.
 At the moment, however, I do not have any practical experience with this feature.

-Yes, in contrast to the M1 it has indeed a lever for this on the back of the top plate:
+Yes, in contrast to the M1, the RX100 M4 has indeed a lever for this on the back of the top plate:

-First, you have to activate the flash in the Flash Mode menu (any available mode except for Off).
-You also have to release the inbuilt flash manually by moving the Fash lever.
+First, you have to activate the flash in the Flash Mode menu (go to Shooting menu, page 3; any available mode except for Off).
+You also have to release the inbuilt flash manually by moving the Flash lever.
 The flash does not fire if the flash is not relased (this is different from the RX100 M1).

 Do not release the flash and/or set Flash Mode to Off.
 The flash does not pop up automatically as it does on the RX100 M1.